 - (D) Under applicable statutes

-- (5) No records, or other documents of the USPTO shall be removed from the TC Facilities except by express written authorization by an authorized official in the TC where the material resides.
+- (1) No records, or other documents of the USPTO shall be removed from the TC facilities except by express written authorization by an authorized official in the TC where the material resides.

-- (10) The presence or use of equipment such as dictation equipment, reproducing machines, typewriters, and photographic equipment is prohibited without prior permission from an authorized official in the TC where the use is intended and then is permitted where its use does not conflict with regulation (8) above.
+- (2) The presence or use of equipment such as dictation equipment, reproducing machines, typewriters, and photographic equipment is prohibited without prior permission from an authorized official in the TC where the use is intended.

-- (11) All packages, briefcases, or other personal effects brought into the TC Facilities are subject to search by authorized officials upon request and must be removed when leaving the TC Facilities.
+- (3) All packages, briefcases, or other personal effects brought into the TC Facilities are subject to search by authorized officials upon request and must be removed when leaving the TC facilities.

-- (12) All verbal requests for compliance with these regulations or other posted USPTO Notices pertaining to activity in the TC Facilities, when made by authorized officials, must be promptly complied with.
+- (4) All verbal requests for compliance with these regulations or other posted USPTO Notices pertaining to activity in the TC facilities, when made by authorized officials, must be promptly complied with.

-- (E) Persons violating these regulations may be denied the use of the facilities in the TC and Patent Search Room, and may further be subject to prosecution under the Criminal Code.
-Additionally, the name of any person violating these regulations who is registered to practice before the USPTO may be forwarded to the Office of Enrollment and Discipline for appropriate action under 37 CFR Part 10 > and Part 11 < .
+- (E) Persons violating these regulations may be denied the use of the facilities in the TC and Office public information facilities, and may further be subject to prosecution under the Criminal Code.
+Additionally, the name of any person violating these regulations who is registered to practice before the USPTO may be forwarded to the Office of Enrollment and Discipline for appropriate action under 37 CFR Part 11.

 If any individual is observed in violation of any of the regulations, immediate compliance should be courteously requested.
-If a verbal request is not complied with, a note should be made of the individual’s name and User’s Pass number, if possible (the User’s Pass is required to be prominently displayed) and a report of the incident should be made to the Supervisory Patent Examiner, Supervisory Applications Examiner, or other appropriate supervisor who will take further action.
+If a verbal request is not complied with, a note should be made of the individual’s name and Visitor or User badge number, if possible (the badge is required to be prominently displayed) and a report of the incident should be made to the Supervisory Patent Examiner, Supervisory Applications Examiner, or other appropriate supervisor who will take further action.

-In addition, if any individual in TC Facilities appears to be a stranger and is not wearing a User’s Pass, some identification, such as a Building or User’s Pass, should be requested.
+In addition, if any individual in TC Facilities appears to be a stranger and is not wearing a Visitor badge or User badge, some identification, such as a Visitor, User, or Building badge (issued to Office employees and contractors), should be requested.
 If the individual refuses, notify a supervisor.
-Consequently, all Office employees are expected to carry their Building Pass with them at all times.
+Consequently, all Office employees are expected to carry their Building badge with them at all times.

-Supervisors, when aware of violations of the posted regulations, should prepare a memorandum detailing the facts of the incident and forward this memorandum to the Deputy Commissioner for ** > Patents < via their TC Director.
-Supervisory Patent Examiners and TC Directors are authorized to demand surrender of User Passes on-the-spot.
+Supervisors, when aware of violations of the posted regulations, should prepare a memorandum detailing the facts of the incident and forward this memorandum to the Deputy Commissioner for Patent Operations via their TC Director.
+Supervisory Patent Examiners and TC Directors are authorized to demand surrender of a User or Visitor badge on-the-spot.
 If the Supervisory Patent Examiner exercises this function, the TC Director should be immediately notified, followed up by a memorandum as previously set forth.